-Social Security receives more disability claims based on back pain than any other condition.
+Social Security Disability Lawyers in San Leandro receive more claims based on back pain than any other condition.
 People with back pain find their situations among the most challenging to prove and win.
 Frequently, “objective medical findings” may not fully support a patient’s reported experience of pain and movement limitations.
 Winning Social Security disability claims based on back pain can be tricky.
-Evidence from multiple sources is key.
+Our Social Security Disability Lawyers in San Leandro believe evidence from multiple sources is key.

 In cases of disability based on back problems, there is sometimes clear evidence – such as a CT scan of a ruptured disk.
 In other situations, surgery has failed to improve the condition.
 A case may also fall into the category of “other vertebrogenic disorders,” in the words of the regulation.
 In either scenario, in order to win disability based on back pain, a claimant’s records must show:

-- Pain, muscle spasm, and significant limitation of motion in spine
+- Pain, muscle spasm, and significant limitation of motion of the spine

 - Documented pain distribution and significant motor loss with muscle weakness, sensory and reflex loss.

 These factors must have persisted for at least three months despite prescribed therapy, and last or be expected to last at least 12 months.